 Sometimes it is possible to have false labor pains such as Braxton Hicks contractions in the second and third trimester.
 True labor contractions follow the 5-1-1 rule: contractions in every five minutes lasting one minute for at least one hour.
 You may also notice other signs of delivery, such as water breaks followed by true contractions.

-Although not specific to pregnancy, buttock pain may occur in the following conditions:
+Although not specific to pregnancy, buttock and tailbone pain may occur in the following conditions:

 - Anal fissure (tear in the anus) and anal abscess (pus-filled cavity)

 - Deep gluteal syndrome when the muscles, blood vessels, and skin in the buttocks press the nerves